folio-org/docs/content/en/docs/Reporting/LDP1 Metadb/_index.md

 <b>Note:</b> This [WOLFcon 2021 presentation](https://www.youtube.com/watch?v=SM1vq0zvxsY) gives an overview of the Library Data Platform.
 {{% /alert %}}

 In order for the LDP1 software to connect to FOLIO, it needs read-only access to Okapi and the FOLIO database.
-The LDP can be hosted and administered locally by an institution's own staff or by contracting hosting services out to a third party.
-You can find specific [system requirements](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Admin_Guide.md#2-system-requirements) in the LDP documentation.
+The LDP1 can be hosted and administered locally by an institution's own staff or by contracting hosting services out to a third party.
+You can find specific [system requirements](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Admin_Guide.md#2-system-requirements) in the LDP1 documentation.

-## Installing and configuring the LDP
+## Installing and configuring the LDP1*

-There are three main software components to install for your LDP implementation: LDP, ldpmarc, and Folio Analytics.
+There are three main software components to install for your LDP implementation: LDP1, ldpmarc, and Folio Analytics.
 In general, install the latest production release for the LDP and ldpmarc software components, which do not have a dependency on FOLIO (flower) software release versions.
 For FOLIO Analytics, see https://github.com/folio-org/folio-analytics/blob/main/README.md.

 ### Administration Guide
-For detailed information about how to set up and configure the LDP, please review this [link](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Admin_Guide.md#ldp-administrator-guide) to access individual links to guides in the LDP repository.
-There you also will find the latest versions and fixes of the LDP.
+For detailed information about how to set up and configure the LDP1, please review this [link](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Admin_Guide.md#ldp-administrator-guide) to access individual links to guides in the LDP1 repository.
+There you also will find the latest versions and fixes of the LDP1.

 ### Configuration Guide
 * [Foreign keys](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Config_Guide.md#1-foreign-keys): enabling capability to infer foreign keys
 * [Reference](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Config_Guide.md#reference): reference for the configuration file: dbconfig.general

 ## Setting up derived tables
 To let report users take full advantage of the community-developed [report queries](../folio-analytics/#using-queries-from-the-folio-analytics-repository) as well as having a good starting point for [ad hoc querying](../folio-analytics/#ad-hoc-querying-using-ldp-tables), it is strongly recommended to set up a nightly update on [derived tables](https://github.com/folio-org/folio-analytics/tree/release-1.6/sql/derived_tables).
-Note that the use of *views* and *materialized views* is not supported in LDP databases and may cause the LDP software to be unable to perform data updates.
+Note that the use of *views* and *materialized views* is not supported in LDP1 databases and may cause the LDP1 software to be unable to perform data updates.

 You can find instructions in Github on how to set up [FOLIO Reporting Derived Tables](https://github.com/folio-org/folio-analytics/blob/release-1.6/sql/derived_tables/README.md).

 ## Data privacy

-The LDP is designed to support GDPR and other data privacy requirements.
+The LDP1 is designed to support GDPR and other data privacy requirements.
 Administrators can exclude a predefined set of tables.

 See the [Anonymization Guide](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Admin_Guide.md#7-data-privacy) for information on how to activate and configure these features.